-- The Document Control Coordinator or designee places the new or revised document on the Department server. - The documents on the server are the official "controlled copies" for internally generated management system documents. - o The documents on the server are protected against unauthorized changes by creating a protected template version of the original document.
+- The Document Control Coordinator or designee places the new or revised document on the Department server. - The documents on the server are the official "controlled copies" for internally 0 generated management system documents. - The documents on the server are protected against unauthorized changes by creating a protected template version of the original document.

 Step 6.
-Staff notified; Document Control Coordinator complete Capdates
+Staff notified; Document Control Coordinator completes updates

-- The Document Control Coordinator or designee performable following tasks: - o Updates the Table of Contents or other applicable "Master List" - Archives out-of-date documents, as applicable - 1) Archived documents are marked with "Archived" (or equivalent), the date archived and the identity (by position or name/initials) of the archiver. - 2) Electronic copies of archived internal management system documents are retained indefinitely. - 3) Access to archived documents is restricted to the Quality Assurance Manager, Document Control Coordinator, Director and Deputy Directors. - 4) Requests by stoff for copies of archived documents must be submitted in writing to the Quality Assurance Manager. - o Files the completed "Request for Document Creation/Change" and a copy of the draft document (from Step 1) - Staff discards winted copies of obsolete versions of documents.
+- The Document Control Coordinator or designee performs the following tasks: - Updates the Table of Contents or other applicable "Master List" 0 - Archives out-of-date documents, as applicable - Archived documents are marked with "Archived" (or equivalent), the 1) date archived and the identity (by position or name/initials) of the archiver. - Electronic copies of archived internationanagement system documents 2) - are retained indefinitely.
+Access to archived documents is restricted to the Quality Assurance 3) Manager, Documen Control Cordinator, Director and Deputy Directors. - Requests by staff for copies of archived documents must be submitted in 4) writing to the Quality Assurance Manager. - Files the completed "Request for Document Creation/Change" and a copy of the draft document (from Step 1) - Staff discatory printer opies of obsolete versions of documents.

-Note: Interim revisions to controlled documents are not allowed.
+Note: Interior revisions to controlled documents are not allowed.